-RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times, training investments, licensing issues, supply and demand issues, etc., as well as information that would identify trends that may affect recruitment and/or retention efforts).
+RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times, training investments, licensing issues, supply and demand issues, etc., as well as information that would identify trends that may affect recruitment and/or retention efforts.)

-The following recruitment and retention initiatives were reported by health regions;
+The following recruitment and retention initiatives were reported by health regions:

-- Offering higher initial pay rates,
+- Higher initial pay rates;

-- Using other classifications,
+- Using other classifications;

-- Advertising,

-- Offering residencies,
+- Advertising;

-- Offering recruitment allowances,
+- Offering residencies and practicums;

-- Relocation assistance,
+- Recruitment and retention allowances;

-- Attending career fairs,
+- Attending career fairs;

+- Additional vacation based on previous experience; and

-- Training allowances,
+- Training allowances.

-- Offering practicums